It’s a good feeling when people agree with us.

 Here, you choose one.
 Would you rather, A). have a head half your current size for the rest of your life, or B).
 Your arm twice as long as it currently is for the rest of your life?

 Well my son loves making up his own, Would You Rather Questions.
 And he can snap them off one after another.
 So sometimes we will be riding in the car or taking a walk and off he fires.
-Would I rather . . . ?
+Would you rather . . . ?

 Now often we agree on what we would rather choose.
 Sometimes we don’t agree and one of us will explain why we picked this torment over the other equally bad choice, and the other comes around to our choice.
 And sometimes, well . . . we disagree.
-And there we are both trying to convince the other why our choice is better.
+And there we are both trying to convince the other person why our choice is better.

 The problem is we become vested in our choice, especially the more we try to convince the other.
 I mean being stuck in a pit with snakes is better then fire ants, especially if you have ever been bit by fire ants.
 And I have.
 And those little bites turned into angry red welts and didn’t disappear from my delicate skin for three weeks.
 And talk about itch.
 Well, let’s not even think about that.

 And if we are not careful, we sometimes find our self almost in an argument.
 And all about snakes and fire ants and being stuck in a pit.
 I mean, we are getting heated about something that I am sure will never even happen.
 At least I hope so.